 Figure 12: Retrieve CMS Signature

+This document describes uses cases for zero or one signature.
+Nevertheless, this sub process describes the retrieval process for an unlimited number of signatures as it may be required by specific profiles.

 The server retrieves the CMS signature by decoding the Base64Signature children of all instances of SignatureObject.

 The server retrieves the input data. « If the CMS signature is detached, there MUST be a single input document: i.e. a single Document or DocumentHash element. » [DSS-6.2.1-1] « Otherwise, if the CMS signature is enveloping, it contains its own input data and there MUST NOT be any input documents present. » [DSS-6.2.1-2]